 I am licensed to practice law in the State of Texas.

 I am trained in the Collaborative Divorce process.
 In fact, I was one of the founders of that movement in Texas.

 I have completed 40 hours of training in mediation and 24 hours in family law mediation.

-I complete between 15 and 30 hours of continuing legal education each year in the area of family law alone.
+I have completed between 15 and 30 hours of continuing legal education each year in the area of family law alone.

-I complete addtional continuing legal education hours when available in tax law, legal drafting, and wills and probate.
+I have completed addtional continuing legal education hours when available in tax law, legal drafting, and wills and probate.

 I charge $300.00 per hour for all cases.

 Generally speaking, my minimum initial retainer for non-custody cases and collaborative divorce cases is $5,000.00, though if I determine that the case is quite simple or truly uncontested, I am willing to lower that retainer.